Cyril-zip/AWS-SAA-C02-Study-Guide/README.md

 - CloudWatch alarms send notifications or automatically make changes to the resources you are monitoring based on rules that you define.
 - For example, you can create custom CloudWatch alarms which will trigger notifications such as surpassing a set billing threshold.
 - CloudWatch alarms have two states of either `ok` or `alarm`
+- Using Amazon CloudWatch alarm actions, you can create alarms that automatically stop, terminate, reboot, or recover your EC2 instances.
+You can use the stop or terminate actions to help you save money when you no longer need an instance to be running.
+You can use the reboot and recover actions to automatically reboot those instances or recover them onto new hardware if a system impairment occurs.
+- For Amazon CloudWatch alarm actions, we can trigger Notification(send events to SNS), Lambda actions(Trigger Lambda function), Auto Scaling action, EC2 Action(recover, stop, terminate and reboot the instance).

 ### CloudWatch Metrics:
 - CloudWatch Metrics represent a time-ordered set of data points.